 A Printable Game

 If you’re tackling this last minute, like I did, you might lean more towards a printable kindergarten class gift.
-You can find them online, like this character matching game from Itsy Bitsy Fun.
+You can find them online, like this animal matching game from Itsy Bitsy Fun.
 It’s simple, sweet, and fun, and it’s unlikely that it’ll be a repeat gift in your child’s class.

 For extra longevity, you can print it on magnetic paper before you cut it out, so kids can play on the fridge (or even on the go- these are great to throw into your Activity Bag!